EngineerFaunce/note-converter/README.md

-# Dream Log Converter
+# Note Converter

-A small script for converting notes from Google Keep to a format supporte by [Noto](https://github.com/alialbaali/Noto).
-While my purpose for this tool is to convert my personal dream logs, the program can be used to convert anything.
+A small script for converting notes from Google Keep to formats supported by other note apps.
+> At the moment only Google Keep -> [Noto](https://github.com/alialbaali/Noto) conversion is supported, but this may change in the future.

 ## Usage

-Simply place the notes from Google Keep into the `src/keep-notes` directory and then run the program.
-If no `Noto.json` file exists in the root directory, one will be created; Otherwise an existing backup will be updated.
+1. Place exported Google Keep notes into the `data/keep-notes` directory
+2. Place `Noto.json` backup file into `data/noto`
+3. Run the script.
+You will be prompted to choose a Noto folder to store converted notes in
+4. Once the script is complete you will be able to take the updated Noto backup and import it